solid/process/README.md

 Candidate Proposals without substantive changes require one Editor assigned to the material being modified to actively approve the proposal, with no Editors from the Editorial Team actively rejecting, and may be merged immediately by an assigned Editor.
 An assigned Editor may approve and merge their own non-substantive changes.
 Anyone from the Editorial Team has the right to revert a non-substantive change, but are encouraged to communicate with the assigned Editor that merged it first.
 Any revert must be accompanied by a reasonable explanation.
 If the change is reverted because they believe it to be substantive, that must be included in the explanation.

+### Vocabulary Management

+The [W3C Solid Community Group](https://www.w3.org/community/solid/) handles the management of Solid vocabularies under its responsibility through the [solid/vocab](https://github.com/solid/vocab) repository.

+The policy for the management of Solid vocabularies under the W3C namespace is described in [Adding to W3C RDF Namespaces](https://www.w3.org/2016/08/namespaces/).

 ## Editorial Structure

 Editor appointments and their respective assignments are made by the Solid Director.
 The Editorial Team is comprised of all the Editors appointed by the Solid Director, who are listed at [editors.md](editors.md), along with their assignments, contact details, and affiliations.
 Anyone may apply to be an Editor, and must include one or more requested editorial assignments as part of their application.
 These requests are not reviewed by other Editors.
 They are reviewed only by the Solid Director.
 Editor applications that can demonstrate the support of a relevant panel or group of community members will be favorably considered.